Australia - Measures Affecting the Importation of Apples from New Zealand (DS367)

 and the jurisdictional competences retained by the Members for

 The standard of review has important implications for this

 dispute.
 It means that the Panel should not conduct its

 own risk assessment for Australia.
-A WTO panel should not
+It is not called upon

-substitute its judgment for that of the risk assessor – in this case,
+judgment for that of the risk assessor – in this case,

-In making these points, Australia is not suggesting that the Panel's role in this
+In making these points, Australia is not suggesting that your

-dispute is marginal.
-Rather, the Panel has the centrally
+role in this dispute is marginal.
+You have the centrally

 important role of determining whether Australia's